cleitonsouza01/trade/docs/api/trade.operation_container.md

 asset per OperationContainer.

 #### add_to_common_operations(self, operation):
-Add a operation to the common operations list.
+Adds an operation to the common operations list.

 #### merge_operations(self, existing_operation, operation):
-Merge one operation with another operation.
+Merges one operation with another operation.

+#### find_taxes_for_positions(self):
+Gets the taxes for every position on the container.

 Copyright (c) 2015 Rafael da Silva Rocha